MalcolmGit2023/Windows11-autounattend/README.md

-# Windows 11 Automated PE-Phase Installer
+# Windows 11 Automated Clean Installer

 This project provides a streamlined solution for automating the **Windows PE phase** of a Windows 11 clean installation using `autounattend.xml`.
 It is designed for IT professionals who need to reimage machines efficiently while multitasking.